Cause health - Your health. No compromises

 Personalized bicycle grips

-One example of a successful spin-off is Personomic, a spin-off from the Institute for Control Engineering of Machine Tools and Production Equipment (ISW).
-The start-up develops customized bicycle grips.
-The grips, which are manufactured using 3D printing, can reduce hand strain thanks to their perfect fit and improved cushioning.
-The researchers have developed software that allows customers to scan their hand geometry with their smartphone.
-After the product is purchased, the data is automatically processed into a personalized product shape and additively manufactured.
+The start-up Personomic is a spin-off of the Institute for Control Engineering of Machine Tools and Production Equipment (ISW) at the University of Stuttgart.
+The founders produce customised, 3D-printed bicycle grips that reduce the strain on hands when cycling thanks to a perfect fit and improved cushioning.
+The researchers have developed software that allows customers to scan their hand geometry using their smartphone.
+Once the product has been purchased, the data is automatically processed into a personalised product shape and the bicycle grips are additively manufactured.

 Contact: Paul Eichinger, Personomic